Create a Home Screen Shortcut on Android TV & NVIDIA Shield

 App Package: This is the package name of the app you’re going to launch.

 There are several ways to find this.
-The easiest, in my mind, was going to the Settings menu on your Android TV, click on Apps, and then find the app you’re looking for.
+In my mind, the easiest was going to the Settings menu on your Android TV, clicking Apps, and then finding the app you’re looking for.

-The very first line under the app’s detail page will list the package name.
+The first line under the app’s detail page lists the package name.

 App Category: This is either Apps or Games.
 This determines what section of the app drawer the icon will appear in.